RobinDaugherty/robind-zsh-theme/README.md

-# agnoster.zsh-theme
+# robind.zsh-theme

+A ZSH theme forked from [agnoster's theme](https://github.com/agnoster/agnoster-zsh-theme), with the addition of the current date and time.

-A ZSH theme optimized for people who use:
+Optimized for people who use:

-- Solarized
+- Solarized color theme
 - Git
-- Unicode-compatible fonts and terminals (I use iTerm2 + Menlo)
+- Unicode-compatible fonts and terminal software

-For Mac users, I highly recommend iTerm 2 + Solarized Dark
+For Mac users, I highly recommend a [Solarized Dark theme in Terminal](https://github.com/tomislav/osx-terminal.app-colors-solarized) with the Meslo Powerline font.

-# Compatibility
+## Compatibility

 **NOTE:** In all likelihood, you will need to install a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) for this theme to render correctly.